-There are two ways to score 99+%ile in CAT 2023:
+There are two ways to score 99+%ile in CAT 2026:

-1) You are damn good in two of the sections, for example, QA & VA, QA & LRDI, or VA & LRDi, while average at the third
+1) You are damn good in two of the sections, for example, QA & VA, QA & LRDI, or VA & LRDI, while average at the third

-One example of a Past CAT score of an iQuanta student :
+One example of a Past CAT score of an iQuanta student:

-Overall : 99.68 (IIM C)
+Overall: 99.68 (IIM C)

-With 97.5%ile+ in all the three sections will land you close to 99%ile overall.
+With 97.5%ile+ in all three sections will land you close to 99%ile overall.
 And 99%ile in all three sections will land you more than 99.7+%ile overall.

 So evaluate yourself, and then make a plan on these lines.

-Considering you are working for 9 hours a day and 2 hours of travelling ( in case you are working from home, you can utilise this time for your preparation), 5 days a week, I have made a plan considering (9 A.M- 6 P.M) as office time (shift your plan according to your timings)
+Considering you are working for 9 hours a day and 2 hours of travelling (in case you are working from home, you can utilise this time for your preparation), 5 days a week, I have made a plan considering (9 A.M- 6 P.M) as office time (shift your plan according to your timings)

-You need to put at least 3-5 hours/Day on weekdays and 8 hours/day on weekend.(Please change according to your requirement if you feel exhausted).
+You need to put in at least 3-5 hours/Day on weekdays and 8 hours/day on weekends.
+(Please change according to your requirement if you feel exhausted).

-The plan is divided into 80 days of Study and 40 days of practicing mocks.
+The plan is divided into 80 days of studying and 40 days of practising mocks.
 (80+40=120)

 Following are the Important areas from each subject :

-Approx number of Questions asked : (Considering 2 hours CAT exam)
+1. Quant chapters: Approx number of Questions asked : (Considering 2 hours CAT exam)

-Chapter Wise Plan: (Starting from 1st August)
+CAT 4 Months Strategy for Working Professionals – Chapter Wise Plan: (Starting from 1st August)

 Numbers [1st August – 7th August]

-(1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for a week (7 days) learning concepts and solving sums from past papers as well :
+(1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for a week (7 days), learning concepts and solving sums from past papers as well:

 [11th August to 6th September]

-• Arithmetic & TSD (1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for 26 days.
+- Arithmetic & TSD (1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for 26 days.
 From this point you can start taking Mocks along with your preparation, so that you get familiar to sitting for a 2 hour exam

-• Modern Maths(1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for 7 days.[15th to 29th September ]
+[7th to 14th September] - Modern Maths (1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for 7 days.

-• Algebra (1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for 15 days
+[15th to 29th September] - Algebra (1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for 15 days

-[30th Sept to 12th October ]
+- [30th September to 12th October]

-• Geometry and Mensuration(1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for the next 13 days
+- Geometry and Mensuration (1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for the next 13 days

-[13th October to 31st October]
+- [13th October to 31st October]

-• Leftover topics (1.5 hours/day on weekdays and 5 hours/day on weekends or holidays) for 17 days Revise leftover topics and practice[iQuanta Course is desgined in a way that your whole syllabus will get covered by August End, while one month is adjusted for your Practice and Solidification of Concepts]
+Revise leftover topics and practise.
+The iQuanta Course is designed in a way that your whole syllabus will get covered by the end of August, while one month is adjusted for your Practice and Solidification of concepts.

-[1st October till CAT]
+[1st October till CAT Exam]

 Source: